Administrative Expungements of Criminal Records

 Criminal records caused by mistaken arrests can be expunged (Authority: § 943.0581, Fla.
 Stat.).
-An administrative expungement deals strictly with arrests that were made due to error or mistake by the arresting agency not because the State could not prove the charges.
-These types of arrests are for mistakes of fact.
-Do not confuse this type of criminal record expungement with one that addresses a dismissal or acquittal of the charges.
-See, regular expungement of criminal records.
+An administrative expungement deals strictly with arrests that were made due to mistake or contrary to law by the arresting agency.
+It is not because the State could not prove the charges.
+The fact that the arrest resulted in one of the following is not sufficient